k0T0z/tiny-language-compiler/README.md

 ```bash
 pip install pyside6
 ```
-5. Change python interpreter to point to the right one (qt creator, vscode, ...)
+5. Change the Python interpreter to point to the right one (qt creator, vscode, ...)
 ```
 Example: C:\Users\${YOUR_USERNAME}\AppData\Local\Programs\Python\Python311\python.exe
 ```